Public Administration & Public Policy Graduate Programs: PhD & Master's

 Graduate Programs in Public Policy and Administration: Overview

 Students turn to Public Administration and Public Policy Graduate Programs to gain the skills and knowledge to make a difference in the world.
 Whether one wants to study ways to serve the community through ethical and responsible leadership, or is drawn to careful analysis and research in domestic policy or international affairs, there are many avenues to consider in the areas of public policy, public administration, and government.

 Public Administration and Public Policy Graduate Programs are offered at all levels.
 From postgraduate certificates to Masters programs such as the MPA and MPP degrees, all the way to Public Policy and Public Administration PhD and DPA Programs.

 Graduate public administration and policy students are often able to pair a concentration with core compulsory courses to tailor their graduate degree to their own career trajectory.
 Or, work towards a dual degree to meld with professional goals.

 A graduate degree in public administration and policy could ready students with both academic and practical opportunities that may form the base of a strong foundation for a variety of career paths.
 Graduates might pursue or jumpstart a career search in the public, nonprofit and private sectors as well as careers in teaching or research.
 But just what is the difference between public policy and public administration?

-Popular Schools with Public Policy Graduate Degrees & Programs
+Popular Schools with Graduate Programs in Public Policy and Administration

 What are Public Administration and Public Policy Graduate Programs?